nushell/nushell.github.io/commands/docs/str_camel-case.md

 title: str camel-case
 categories: |
   strings
-version: 0.76.0
+version: 0.76.1
 strings: |
-  Convert a string to camelCase
+  Convert a string to camelCase.
 usage: |
-  Convert a string to camelCase
+  Convert a string to camelCase.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings